SpeedBird789/Toolstation-server-A12/README.md

 * Blogs answers some of the basic questions (just for mu practice)
 * One can subscribe to their newsletter by providing their email addres.

+Note: As per September 2024, I am aware the front-end isn't fetching data from MongoDB.
+Unfortunately, mongoDB deleted the cluster the data was stored in, hence this.
+Upon reaching out to them, I was told the cluster couldn't be reinstated and I needed to make a new cluster.
+I could potentially make another cluster and redeploy, might do that in the coming days.